About Our

 Adolescent Sexual Health Services

-Individual Health Education Services
+Individual Health Education (IHE) Services

 IHE is available through Success Street locations at East High, West High and Carver Academy.
 In addition, IHE can also be arranged at Bunger, Hoover, and Central middle schools, along with Expo Alternative Learning Center and Cedar Falls High School, alternative school, and junior highs.